meanmodemoda/msdv-data-structures/week02_README..md

 ## Summary

-Learn to use ceerio to extract and save content.
-Extract addresses only from aa-m01.txt and save the addresses to a separte file.
+Learn to use `ceerio` to extract and save content.
+Extract addresses only from aa-m01.txt and save the addresses to a separate file.

 ### Assignment Details